BookOps-CAT/bookops-worldcat/docs/index.md

 Bookops-Worldcat is a Python wrapper around [OCLC's](https://www.oclc.org/en/home.html) [Worldcat](https://www.worldcat.org/) [Search](https://www.oclc.org/developer/develop/web-services/worldcat-search-api.en.html) and [Metadata](https://www.oclc.org/developer/develop/web-services/worldcat-metadata-api.en.html) APIs.

 Bookops-Worldcat simplifies some of the OCLC's APIs boilerplate and hopefully lowers a threshold to access and utilize these web services by cataloging departments that may not have sufficient programming support.
-Python language with it's gentle learning curve seems a perfect vehicle to facilite this goal further.
+Python language with its gentle learning curve seems a perfect vehicle to facilitate this goal further.

-This package takes advantage of functionality of a popular [Requests library](https://requests.readthedocs.io/en/master/).
-Interaction with OCLC's services is build around Requests' sessions.
+This package takes advantage of functionality of the popular [Requests library](https://requests.readthedocs.io/en/master/).
+Interaction with OCLC's services is built around Requests' sessions.
 Authorizing a session requires simply passing OCLC's WSkey (SearchSession) or an access token (MetadataSession).
-Opening a session allows to call its specifc methods that facilitate communication between your script/client and a particular endpoint of OCLC's service.
-Much of the hurdles related to making valid requests hides under the hood of this package making it as simple as possible.
+Opening a session allows calling its specific methods that facilitate communication between your script/client and a particular endpoint of OCLC's service.
+Many of the hurdles related to making valid requests are hidden under the hood of this package making it as simple as possible.
-Please note, not all functionalities of Worldcat Search and Metadata APIs are implemented because this tool was primarily build for our organization's specific needs.
+Please note, not all functionalities of Worldcat Search and Metadata APIs are implemented because this tool was primarily built for our organization's specific needs.
 We are open though to any collaboration to expand and improve the package.

 **Supported OCLC web services:**